maddieeckstrom/JS-password-generator/README.md

 ## Credits

-I collaborated with:

-I used the following tutorials:
+I used the following link to gather the approved special characters from the OWASP foundation: https://www.owasp.org/index.php/Password_special_characters

-## License

-MIT license